dbsites/dancingbaby/README-DOCKER.md

 1. Create the container using docker-compose

-    This time, instead of running the image to create the container using the command line, we're going to make use of the docker-compose utility.
+    This time, instead of running the image to create the container using the command line, we're going to make use of the docker-compose utility to run multiple containers (one for node_modules and another for our dev database).

     First, we'll create a configuration file that docker-compose will use to orchestrate our containers.
 You'll want to refer to the [docker docs](https://docs.docker.com/compose/overview/) to learn more about configuring docker-compose.

     The file format for this configuration file will be [yaml](https://rollout.io/blog/yaml-tutorial-everything-you-need-get-started/), which stands for 'YAML Ain't Markup Language'.
 It's useful as a simple human-readable structured data format.
 Yaml format is used a lot in the industry for configuration files.